max2k24/max2k24/README.md

 - 👋 Hi, I’m maxamed
-- 👀 I’m interested in ... women and football
+- 👀 I’m interested in ... aws and football
 - 🌱 I’m currently learning ... aws, pyhton and more
 - 💞️ I’m looking to collaborate on ... aws
 - 📫 How to reach me ... by maxamadcali68@hotmail.com